Polyhedra

 Earlier on, we have noticed that, because of its Triangular faces, the Icosahedron has its vertex figure (the Pentagon) highlighted by its edges.
 Because this Pentagon lies on a single 2-D plane, it represents a cut of the Icosahedron by a 2-D plane that includes these edges, an "edge section".
 The Great dodecahedron has the same vertices and edges of the Icosahedron, but it has these Pentagonal edge sections as faces; the Pentagonal vertex figure of the latter became Pentagrammic in the former.
 Equally, since the Great icosahedron also has Triangular faces, its vertex figure (the Pentagram) is necessarily highlighted by its edges.
 The Stellated dodecahedron has the same edges of the icosahedron, but those Pentagrams as faces, and Pentagonal vertex figures instead of Pentagrammic.

-For polyhedra, things are similar: Stellations extend the polyhedron by extending its faces along their planes until they meet other similarly extended faces; therefore they preserve the number of faces and their facial planes.
+Stellations extend the polyhedron by extending its faces along their planes until they meet other similarly extended faces; therefore they preserve the number of faces and their facial planes.
 Facetings remove parts of a polyhedron while preserving its vertex arrangement.
-The larger the number of faces/vertices of a polyhedron, the larger (in principle) is the possible number of its stellations/facetings.
-As for polygons, such stellations/facetings are necessarily non-convex.
+As for polygons, the larger the number of faces/vertices of a polyhedron, the larger (in principle) is the possible number of its stellations/facetings, also such stellations/facetings are necessarily non-convex.

 A very important rule links these operations: If polyhedra A and B are dual, then the dual of a stellation of A, s(A), is a faceting of B, f(B).
 The reason is simple: the facial planes of A and s(A) are the same, thus the lines perpendicular to those planes - where we find the vertices of their duals - are also the same.
 Thus, the dual of s(A) must have the same vertex arrangement of B, being therefore its faceting.
 This rule will be very important to understand all that follows.

-Following Coxeter (1973, see references), in Diagram Ia we arrange these six polyhedra as the vertices of a regular Hexagon, the only convex polygon that is radially equilateral.
+Following Coxeter (1973), in Diagram Ia we arrange these six polyhedra as the vertices of a regular Hexagon, the only convex polygon that is radially equilateral.

 Diagram Ia